JamesYuan/solid-design-principles-in-common-lisp/i-interface-segregation.md

 Better.
 We just have to make it more explicit of the bird types.

 We placed them into two distinct categories that also implements `bird`, which is `flightless-bird` and `flying-bird`.
 Both can eat and sleep, but only the one that implements `flightless-bird` have to also implement `b-run` method.
 This is the same for the client that implements `flying-bird`.
 It just need to care for extra `b-fly` method.
+No need to implement methods that certain client won't need.
+Hurray!